In this article:

 For example, your toddler can play it for color sorting, then you can change some objects for your preschooler to learn about numbers or letters.

-- they’re easy to prepare, easy to do, fun, while also instilling learning for the kids.
+- they’re EASY.
+Easy to prepare, easy to do, fun, while also instilling learning for the kids.
 DOUBLE WIN!

 Ready to take up the challenge, and really spend times with your kids?